bixb922/crank-organ/doc-software/README.md

 Microcontroller flash storage is fairly robust.
 However, once you configure your microcontroller, you should backup relevant files:
 * /data/tunelib.json (the additional information about each tune)
-* /data/config.json (cyphered password, WiFi and general configuration).
+* /data/config.json (encrypted passwords, WiFi and general configuration).
 * /data/20_note_Carl_Frei.json or the pinout .json you are using (with the information about MIDI to pin information).
 This is necessary only if you change the standard configuration.
 * /data/pinout.txt (although this file is very easy to restore using the MIDI configuration page)
 * /data/history.db (if you are interested in conserving the history of when tunes have played)